Positive relationships

 With Famly since

-• If there is any suggestion that the adult might have played a role in the situation arising, it can feel like an accusation.
+If there is any suggestion that the adult might have played a role in the situation arising, it can feel like an accusation.
 Is the implication that we are somehow to blame?
 Are we saying that, if the provision had been more effective, the child would not have misbehaved in the first place?

-• In reality, a small child’s behaviour is impacted by many factors – things like tiredness and hunger can easily trigger problems.
+Clearly, to an extent this is nonsense.
+A small child’s behaviour is impacted by many factors – things like tiredness and hunger can easily trigger problems.

-• However, if you think about your own behaviour – at a training session for instance – it is obvious that the more engaging the teaching, the easier it is to focus and learn.
+However, if you think about your own behaviour – at a training session for instance – it is obvious that the more engaging the teaching, the easier it is to focus and learn.
 Even as adults we ‘mess around’ when faced with someone who is not an effective teacher.
+It’s important to separate our feelings about critique from the idea that we are being blamed for what a child has done.

 If we are willing to think about our potential role in the problem, we can understand our potential role in the solution.
 Think about how you can make a difference to outcomes – put simply, focus on what you can change.

-As educators, we know that adult behaviour does impact children’s behaviour.
+As practitioners, we know that adult behaviour does impact children’s behaviour.
 A child from a supportive home background is normally better at regulating their behaviour than a child from a home where the adults are confrontational and inconsistent.

 When children are young, they quickly pick up on what the adults around them model.
 If we are rude, they learn to be rude.
 If we are calm and well-mannered, they learn to act in the same way.